pablo-abc/svelte-focus-on/README.md

 Import the `focusOn` function from the package and use it as an action on your modal.

 In order to be able to hide all elements from accessible tools you'll nned your dialog to be a _sibling_ of everything else you want to hide.
-For this you'll most likely need a *portal*.
-I generally use [`svelte-portal`](https://github.com/romkor/svelte-portal).
+For this you'll most likely need a *portal*. [`svelte-portal`](https://github.com/romkor/svelte-portal) is a great package for this.

 ```html
 <script>